mannyrayner/C-LARA/docs/ongoing_activities.md

 **Melbourne University student projects**

-Under the supervision of Alex Xiang, six five-person teams of Melbourne University computer science students are carrying out C-LARA-related projects.
-In each project, the students are reimplementing a standalone piece of functionality that was part of the previous LARA platform, with the goal of later integrating it into C-LARA.
-The projects started at the beginning of August 2023 and are now nearly complete.
+Under the supervision of Alex Xiang, six five-person teams of Melbourne University computer science students carried out C-LARA-related projects.
+In each project, the students reimplemented a standalone piece of functionality that was part of the previous LARA platform.
+The projects started at the beginning of August 2023 and were completed in mid-November.
+We are now working on integrating them into C-LARA.

 **UniSA server**

 The current provisional deployment of C-LARA on Heroku is adequate for internal testing, but too slow for public use.
-We are deploying a faster version on a UniSA server, with the intention of going live in November 2023.
+We have deployed a faster version on a UniSA server, and will be making it available to initial users at the end of November 2023.

 **Multi-words**